Stuttgart: Geography

 The core area of Stuttgart lies in a fertile bowl-shaped valley about 900 ft above sea level, an hour from the Black Forest and Swabian Jura on the banks of the Neckar river at 48°47′N 9°11′E 115 mi to the west and north of Munich.
-The city is often described as being "zwischen Wald und Reben", or "between forest and vines" because of its viticulture and surrounding forests.
+The city is often described as being "zwischen Wald und Reben" ("between forest and vines") because of its viticulture and surrounding forests.
 Stuttgart covers an area of 207.35 km2 and sits at elevation ranging from 207 m above sea level by the Neckar river to 549 m on Bernhartshöhe hill – something rather unique in large German cities.
 The most prominent elevated locales in Stuttgart are the Birkenkopf (511 m) on the edge of the Stuttgart basin, the Württemberg (411 m) rising above the Neckar valley, and the Grüner Heiner (395 m) at the northeast end of the city.

 Stuttgart is one of 14 regional centers in Baden-Württemberg and is naturally the primary centre of the Stuttgart Region, making it the administrative centre for a region of 3,700 km2 containing a total of 2.76 million people as of December 2014.
 In addition, Stuttgart serves as a Mittelzentrum for Esslingen District cities Leinfelden-Echterdingen and Filderstadt as well as Ditzingen, Gerlingen, and Korntal-Münchingen in Ludwigsburg District.
-Stuttgart is also chief of the three centres Stuttgart Metropolitan Region, an area of 15000 km2 containing 5.3 million persons.
+Stuttgart is also chief of the three centres Stuttgart Metropolitan Region, an area of 15000 km2 containing 5.5 million persons.